 - 1.1 Manpower is an important concern in the development of social welfare services in Hong Kong.
-To facilitate manpower planning, a Joint Committee on Social Work Manpower Requirements (the Joint Committee) comprising representatives from the Social Welfare Department (SWD) and The Hong Kong Council of Social Service (HKCSS) has been formed since July 1987 for the purpose.
+A Joint Committee on Social Work Manpower Requirements (the Joint Committee) was formed in July 1987 to facilitate manpower planning.
 Its terms of reference and membership are at Appendix I. - 1.2 Under the Joint Committee, a Social Work Manpower Planning System was established.
 Since 2005, it has been renamed as Social Work Manpower Requirements System (abbreviated as SWMRS or the System throughout this report) to better reflect its functions.
 The System undertakes systematic collection of the employment information of the social work personnel (SWP) for keeping track of the manpower situation in the social work field.
-It involves various local organisations employing SWP in different sectors which are broadly classified into three categories, namely, (a) government departments including SWD; (b) local training institutions (TIs) offering social work training programmes; and (c) non-governmental organisations (NGOs), including all subvented and self-financing welfare organisations, other major non-conventional settings employing SWP (such as private elderly homes, private residential care homes for persons with disabilities and primary schools), hospitals under Hospital Authority (HA), special schools subvented by Education Bureau (EDB), and service units subvented by Home and Youth Affairs Bureau (HYAB).
+It involves various local organisations employing SWP in different sectors which are broadly classified into three categories, namely, (a) government departments including the Social Welfare Department (SWD); (b) local training institutions (TIs) offering social work training programmes; and (c) non-governmental organisations (NGOs), including all subvented and self-financing welfare organisations, other major nonconventional settings employing SWP (such as private residential care homes for the elderly / persons with disabilities and primary schools), hospitals under Hospital Authority (HA), special schools subvented by Education Bureau (EDB), and service units subvented by Home and Youth Affairs Bureau (HYAB).
 Based on the data collected from the local TIs and organisations employing SWP, the Joint Committee publishes a report every year and shares it with the Advisory Committee on Social Work Training and Manpower Planning (ACSWTMP), the Social Welfare Advisory Committee, Labour and Welfare Bureau, EDB, participating organisations, local TIs and relevant organisations. - 1.3 The main features of the SWMRS are as follows: - (a) the objectives, coverage and data collection mechanism Appendix II (A); - (b) the method of compiling the collected data and projecting the social work manpower requirements figures Appendix II (B); - (c) the glossary Appendix II(C); and - (d) the list of organisations employing SWP covered by the SWMRS Appendix II(D).

-- 1.4 This report is compiled with reference to the various manpower figures collected as at 31 March 2021, the estimated number of graduates for 2021 and 2022 as at November 2021 and the estimated demand figures for 2021/22 and 2022/23 as at November 2021.
+- 1.4 This report is compiled with reference to the various manpower figures collected as at 31 March 2022, the estimated number of graduates for 2022 and 2023 as at November 2022 and the estimated demand figures for 2022/23 and 2023/24 as at November 2022.
 Relevant key statistics including the estimated number of graduates, the estimated figures on non-entry rates and wastage rates are listed in Appendices III (A) to (C) respectively. - 1.5 There may be slight differences between the sum of individual items and the total as shown in the statistical tables owing to the rounding up or down of figures.

-PART II PROJECTED MANPOWER REQUIREMENTS FOR 2021/22 AND 2022/23
+PART II PROJECTED MANPOWER REQUIREMENTS FOR 2022/23 AND 2023/24